spdx/spdx-3-serialization-prototype-playground/jsonld/GETTING_STARTED.md

 [software_Package][Class_software_Package] and not the JSON object itself.

-Finally, we would like to inform consumers of our SPDX how they can validate the package to ensure its contents have changed, or to check if a file that they have is the same one being described by this document.
+Finally, we would like to inform consumers of our SPDX how they can validate the package to ensure its contents have not changed, or to check if a file that they have is the same one being described by this document.
 This is done using the [verifiedUsing][Property_verifiedUsing] property, which is an array of [IntegrityMethod][Class_IntegrityMethod] objects (or subclasses).